everdark/sagemaker-playground/README.md

 ## Local Mode

-Deploy a pre-trained scikit-learn model (NOT trained by SageMaker) to an local endpoint.
+Deploy a pre-trained scikit-learn model (NOT trained by SageMaker SDK) to an local endpoint.
+This is especially useful when testing the user module for model inference task.
+The endpoint will be run by a docker container listening locally for HTTP request for model invocation.

 ```bash
 # train a model